Who we are

 What we offer

-Staff at the Secretariat are employed by the EDPS.
+Although staff at the Secretariat is employed by the EDPS, staff members only work under the instructions of the Chair of the EDPB.
 As an employee of an EU institution, you benefit from all the opportunities in terms of career, recruitment, promotion, pay and benefits as set out in the Staff Regulations.

 How we recruit